Ginni Thomas reportedly pressed Trump's chief of staff on overturning the election

 But what we do see is a reference in the text messages from Ginni Thomas to a best friend.
 She does not say whom she is referring to in that.
 Public documents and speeches show that Ginni Thomas and Clarence — the Supreme Court justice — have both referred to each other as "best friend" in the past.
 But again, we do not know exactly who she is referring to.
 She also mentions his 1991 confirmation hearings at one point.

-On the possible conflicts of interests in a Supreme Court justice's wife communicating with the White House chief of staff to overturn a presidential election:
+On the possible conflicts of interest in a Supreme Court justice's wife communicating with the White House chief of staff to overturn a presidential election

 And the bigger picture is he ruled on several Trump-related cases.
 He was part of decisions about throwing out some of the election cases, but he said, in his own writing, [that] those cases should be heard.